dkorn/manageiq-ansible-module/README.md

 ### manageiq_provider module

 The `manageiq_provider` module currently supports adding, updating and deleting OpenShift, Amazon EC2 and Hawkular Datawarehouse providers to manageiq.
+Addtioinally it supports pulling v2 key from another appliance and joining an appliance to an existing region.
 Example playbooks [add_openshift_provider.yml](examples/add_openshift_provider.yml), [add_amazon_provider.yml](examples/add_amazon_provider.yml) and [add_hawkular_datawarehouse_provider.yml](examples/add_hawkular_datawarehouse_provider.yml) are provided.
 To update an existing provider pass the changed values together with the required parameters.
 To delete a provider change `state=absent`.
 SSL verification for HTTPS requests between ManageIQ and the provider is enabled by default.
 To ignore pass `provider_verify_ssl: false`.